42KM Course Map & Description

 Section 1 – 6.3km: Start to WP1 at Yallingup (6.3km total)

-Runners head north along the beach for 500m and then onto the Cape to Cape track for 2km to the base of the famed Mt Duckworth climb, a challenging 1km ascent on a sandy 4WD track that’ll truly get your heart and lungs pumping (if they weren’t already!).
-The course loops around the Yallingup village with a fast 4WD track descent that takes you past the spectators and crowds who’ll clap and cheer you on like mad!
-Top up at the water point or grab something from your support crew and carry on.
+Runners head north along the beach and then onto the Cape to Cape Track to the base of the famed Mt Duckworth climb, a challenging 1km ascent on a sandy 4WD track that’ll truly get your heart and lungs pumping (if they weren’t already!).

 Section 2 – 6.7km: WP1 at Yallingup (6.3km) to WP2 at Wyadup Rd (13km total)